-My Body & Growing Up (BG F) What does my body look like?
-How has my body changed as it has grown?
-What can my body do?
-What differences and similarities are there between our bodies?
-How can I look after my body and keep it clean?
-MS How an I learning to take care of myself and what do I still need help with?
-MS Who are the members of my family and trusted people who look after me?
-How do I feel about growing up?
-Valuing the body External body parts My teeth Similarities &amp; differences Self care skills Change and responsibilities Healthy & Safer Lifestyles Keeping Safe (KS F) • What are some situations where I need to think about how to keep myself safer? • Do I understand simple safety rules for when I am at home, at school and when I am out and about? • What are the clues my body gives me if I am feeling unsafe?
-MS • Can I say 'No!' if I feel unsafe or unsure about something?
-MS • Can I ask for help and tell people who care for me if I feel unsafe, worried or upset?
-SR • Who are the people who help to keep me safe?
-PP • What goes on to and into my body and who puts it there?
-MS • Why do people use medicines?
-MS • Why do people use relating to medicines and who helps me with these?
-MS Assessing risk Personal safety skills Networks of Support Safe and unsafe secrets Safe and unsafe touches Safer play &amp; help when lost Road Safety Safe use of medicines Medicines, pills, injections
+Healthy & Safer Lifestyles My Body & Growing Up (BG F)

+- What does my body look like?How has my body changed as it has grown? - What can my body do? - · What differences and similarities are there between our bodies? - How can I look after my body and keep it clean?
+MS - How am I learning to take care of myself and what do I still need help with?
+MS Who are the members of my family and trusted people who look after me? - How do I feel about growing up? - Healthy & Safer Lifestyles Keeping Safe (KS F) - · What are some situations where I need to think about how to keep myself safer? - Do I understand simple safety rules for when I am at home, at school and when I am out and about? - What are the clues my body gives me if I am feeling unsafe?
+MS Can I say 'No!' if I feel unsafe or unsure about something?
+MS - Can I ask for help and tell people who care for me if I feel unsafe, worried or upset?
+SR - · Who are the people who help to keep me safe?
+PP - What goes on to and into my body and who puts it there?
+MS - Why do people use medicines?
+MS - What are the safety rules relating to medicines and who helps me with these?
+MS

+- · Valuing the body

+- External body parts

+- My teeth

+- Similarities & differences

+- Self care skills

+- Change and responsibilities

+- Personal safety skills

+- Networks of Support

+- · Safe and unsafe secrets

+- Safe and unsafe touches

+- · Safer play & help when lost

+- Road Safety

+- Safe use of medicines

+- · Medicines, pills, injections